 screenwriter :: editor :: filmmaker

-It could also be said of a filmmaker.
-Filmmaking, more often than not, is a collaborative effort, but the filmmaker’s vision is his alone.
-By way of his dreams and ideas the story unfolds piece by piece.
-And with each phase of the project requiring an unwavering commitment, it truly is the persistence of vision that drives him to create something magical.
+It could also be said of filmmakers.
+Filmmaking, more often than not, is a collaborative effort, but the filmmaker’s vision is theirs alone.
+By way of the dreams and ideas the story unfolds piece by piece.
+And with each phase of the project requiring an unwavering commitment it truly is the determination and devotion, that persistence of vision that's fundamental in the drive to create something magical.

 Vancouver Film School :: UCLA Screenwriting :: UCLA Creative Writing :: FilmEditingPro